 What is a Director’s Loan Account?

-A director loan account can be made up of various items; overpaid salary or expenses at the end of the accounting period, excess dividends if you have taken more than the profit available or it can be a specific loan that you have taken from the company.
+A director loan account can be made up of various items; accidental overpaid salary or expenses at the end of the accounting period, excess or ultra vires dividends if you have taken more than the profit available or it can simply be a specific loan that you have taken from the company.

 However, we’d only recommend using a Director Loan Account as a short term solution as this can cause adverse tax implications and may lead to cash flow issues if this is not managed well.